DENSsolutions/Getting-started-with-ImpulsePy/README.md

-# Getting-started-with-ImpulsePy
+# InSitu-TEM-Python
-This repository contains information and examples to get you started with using the impulse API and ImpulsePy module.
+This repository Python scripts for In Situ TEM that utilize the Impulse API for real-time control of the sample environment.

+To install impulsePy, use: `pip install impulsePy`.

+Most scripts in this repository are written in Jupyter Notebook.